 “But I wanna go to the park now!”
 You’ve explained why you can’t go for 10 minutes, yet they won’t give up.
 Why would they?
 Even though they are not at the park, they get your full attention as long as they are willing to keep at it.
 Kids are persistent, so it’s up to you to act.
 Try these three steps:

 - Acknowledge their request.
 “I hear you.
-You really, really want to go to the park today.”
-“You really wanted me to take you and Sarah to the mall today.”
+You really, really want to go to the park today,” or “You really wanted me to take you and Sarah to the mall today.”

 - One empathetic statement.
-“You are so mad that we can’t go to the park.”
-“I am sorry I am not able to take you and Sarah today.
+“You are so mad that we can’t go to the park,” or “I am sorry I am not able to take you and Sarah today.
 I get that you are disappointed.”

 Take a deep breath and get centered because, you guessed it, they are going to ask again.
 If you can remain calm, your words are more likely to be heard.
 Make eye contact and say, “I love you, and we are not going to the park today.
 We can pick another day to go when we are calm.”

-It’s OK for your child to be mad or sad about it.
+It’s okay for your child to be mad or sad about it.
 That doesn’t mean we need to make their emotions go away.
-In fact, if we want them to be able to face disappointment in the future, they need this practice of feeling these emotions and getting through them.
+If we want them to be able to face disappointment in the future, they need to practice feeling these emotions and getting through them.